redox-os/rfcs/text/0000-setattr.md

 for example, a message in RON format will have a different `Action` identifier than a message in binary format.

-`Version` is a numeric version number, allowing message formats to be refined or expanded over time.
+`Version` is typically a numeric version number, allowing message formats to be refined or expanded over time.

-For `setattr`, if an `out_buf` is provided, then on return, it will typically contain the previous value, prior to the new value being set, and the copying of the previous value and setting of the new value will typically have been done atomically.
+For `setattr`, if an `out_buf` is provided, then on return, it will typically contain the previous value, prior to the new value being set, and the copying of the previous value and setting of the new value will typically have been done atomically, to the extent feasible.
-Not all schemes and actions will support this behavior, so it should be documented for each scheme and action.
+Not all schemes and actions will support this behavior, so it should be documented for each scheme and action whether out_buf will contain a value, and to what degree the value is atomically changed from the reported value.
 A return value of 0 indicates that no data was copied to `out_buf`.
-If `out_buf` is None or `out_size` is 0, no data will be returned.
+If `out_buf` is None or its size is 0, no data will be returned.

-`setattr` and `getattr` must be interruptable, such as by `SIGALRM` or `SIGINT`.
+`setattr` and `getattr` will normally be interruptable, such as by `SIGALRM` or `SIGINT`, although this may not be the case for the first implementation.
-On interrupt, the return value will be `-EINTR`.
+On interrupt, the return value will be `-EINTR` or Err().

-Note that serialization/deserialization is the responsibility of the client and the target.
+The serialization/deserialization, including format, is the responsibility of the client and the target.
-`relibc` or `libredox` may provide an API that handles serialization/deserialization transparently, but that is outside the scope of this RFC.
+`relibc` or `libredox` may provide an API that handles serialization/deserialization transparently for certain interfaces, but that is outside the scope of this RFC.

 ## Scheme support